 (Deadwood, Indian, etc.)

-Ft Bennett (north and a few miles west of Ft Pierre) Army Trail was an old Indian Trail used by Indians in 1830 in 1868 to 1881.
+- Ft Bennett (near the mouth of the Cheyenne River and a few miles west of Ft Pierre) Army Trail was an old Indian Trail used by Indians in 1830 in 1868 to 1881.
 The Cheyenne Agency was operated at Ft Bennett.
-The Military used the Trail from Ft Rice, ND thru Ft Bennett to Ft Kearney, Nebraska.
+The Military used the Trail from Ft Rice, ND thru Ft Bennett to Ft Kearney, Nebraska (signs erected 1977).

-The Old Dupree Trail was used by Indians to take their children to Pierre to attend winter session of school.
-Many wagons traveled together every spring/fall around the turn of the century.
+- Old Dupree Trail was used by Indians to take their children to Pierre to attend winter session of school.
+Many wagons traveled together every spring/fall around the turn of the century (signs erected 1977).

-Cherry Creek Indian Trail to Pierre Indian School was used by many Indians from early 1890 into 1920’s.
-Long strings of wagons were often seen during spring and fall coming to and from the Indian School.
+- Cherry Creek Indian Trail to Pierre Indian School was used by many Indians from early 1890 into 1920’s.
+Long strings of wagons were often seen during spring and fall coming to and from the Indian School (signs erected 1977).

-The Telegraph poles/line from Ft Bennett to Philip is also marked with wooden signs.
+- Telegraph poles/line from Ft Bennett to Philip is also marked with wooden signs (signs erected 1977).